AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/upgrade-instructions-4-6-0-sp1.md

 >
 >You must install AEM service pack before upgrading Experience Manager Guides version.

-The upgrade process for the 4.6.0.1 release follows the same steps as the 4.6.0 release.
+The upgrade process for the 4.6.0 Service Pack 1 release follows the same steps as the 4.6.0 release.
 For detailed instructions, view [Upgrade instructions for the On-premise releases](../install-guide/upgrade-xml-documentation.md) of Experience Manager Guides.